itnilesh/system-design/README.md

   - creating architecture design docs
   - Understanding assumptions and underlaying limitations of requitements and system.

+2. Micro-services
+  - Segregate independent functionality and wrap it inside micro-service.
+  - So identity key components which can become micro-services

 2. Client/User

   Identify what is client whether it browser/app/custom client etc.
   - HTTP based widely apis are quite generic which could be consumed by browse/app/client etc.
   - TCP/WebSocket/GRPC/RPC based protocol may use their own serialization/de-serilizaton method for sending and recieving messgae so common client like browsers might not able to handle it.
 It needs some app/client to use it.

  3. API communication type